gusl/CalibrationCurves/README.md

 calibration curves and forecaster performance more broadly.
 This repo focuses on binary questions.

-**Status:** We already have isotonic (a.k.a. non-decreasing) binary regression (`cgam`), and produce approximate confidence regions (see below).
-Every CI method here suffers from potential non-isotonicity, but our bootstrap CIs are an improvement over the built-in ones, in this respect.
+**Status:** We have 2+ methods for producing confidence regions of calibration curves, using isotonic (a.k.a. non-decreasing) binary regression (`cgam` library).
+Note that every CI method here suffers from potential non-isotonicity, but our bootstrap CIs are a big improvement over the built-in ones, in this respect.

 **Future work:**
-- Analyze performance of different CI methods (metrics: over vs under-coverage; centrality; length).
+- Analyze performance of different CI methods (metrics: over vs under-coverage; centrality; length)
 - Bayesian Bootstrap may offer improvement, more flexible "prior"
 - Produce Bayesian intervals with Stan, using isotonic splines to enforce shape constraint.